'No Turning Back' on Brexit as Article 50 Triggered

 - The president of the European Parli

-You spelled Lesser Britain wrong (Score:2)
+You spelled Lesser Britain wrong (Score:1, Interesting)

 Scotland and Northern Ireland aren't leaving.